Angeline Chua: Coaching career

 Chua started coaching when she was a polytechnic student, coaching Arion Football Academy's U-4 to U-8 age groups.

 Chua subsequently became the assistant coach of the Singapore women's football team's U-14 and U-16 teams.
 She would later become the national Under-14 women's head coach.

 In April 2021, Chua took up a two-year contract to become Seychelles Football Federation's (SFF) director of women's football and head coach of Seychelles women's senior national team.
-During her time with, she revitalised women’s football in Seychelles, putting together a team that was able to be competitive in the matches played.
+During her time with, she revitalised women's football in Seychelles, putting together a team that was able to be competitive in the matches played.
 She was instrumental in putting the team on the FIFA ranking for the first time in 2022.

+Fiji women's

 After the expiration of her contract in February 2023, she was appointed head coach of the Fiji women's national football team on 1 March 2023.
+Since she took over, she started to encourage the players to speak up and communicate in order to improve on the teamwork and team's performance.
+Her focus was mainly on developing youth players and guiding them into the national team.

+In 2024, Chua made history by leading the Under-20 team to their first-ever FIFA U-20 Women's World Cup appearance in Colombia.

+In 2025, Chua came under scrutiny following the National team's performance at the 2025 OFC Women's Nations Cup.
+Fiji FA council expressed their disappointment and would relook at the coaching team.
+The host team finished in fourth after losing 2-0 to Samoa in the third-place match.

+In September 2025, Chua then lead the Under-19 team to a third place after beating Cook Islands on penalties.

+In November 2025, Chua announced that she will be stepping down after the 2025 MSG Prime Minister's Cup.
+In her final assignment, the team finished second in the competition.

+On 23 September 2026, Football Association of Singapore announced that Chua will be leading the Singapore U16 team in the 2027 AFC U-17 Women's Asian Cup qualification.